-Cajun Shrimp and Grits is a decadent, rich meal so full of flavor you may need to pinch yourself to realize it’s actually a real thing.
+Cajun Shrimp and Grits is a decadent, rich recipe so full of flavor you may need to pinch yourself to realize it’s actually a real thing.

 I’m pretty sure magic happened when I made this meal for my parents… again fairly certain I am their new favorite child 😉